Please check out our Outputs page to find out the results and findings of this study.

 How can I find out more about the law strand of the Tech-Sex project?

 If you have any further questions about the law strand of the Tech-Sex project you can contact Ms Nicole Shackleton, La Trobe Law School (firstname.lastname@example.org) [lead, Australian law research] and the Professor Anne-Maree Farrell, Chair of Medical Jurisprudence, Edinburgh Law School (A.Farrell@ed.ac.uk) [lead, UK law research; overall project lead for the law strand].
+You can also visit the law strand website.
 If you have any questions about the project as a whole, please Contact us.